1888 United States presidential election: American Party nomination

 The American Party held its third and last National Convention in Grand Army Hall in Washington, DC.
 This was an Anti-Masonic party that ran under various party labels in the northern states.

 When the convention assembled, there were 126 delegates; among them were 65 from New York and 15 from California.
 Delegates from the other states bolted the convention when it appeared that New York and California intended to vote together on all matters and control the convention.
 By the time the presidential balloting began, there were only 64 delegates present.

 The convention nominated James L. Curtis from New York for president and James R. Greer from Tennessee for vice-president.
 Greer declined to run, so Peter D. Wigginton of California was chosen as his replacement.

 Equal Rights Party nomination

 The second Equal Rights Party National Convention assembled in Des Moines, Iowa.
 At the convention, mail-in ballots were counted.
 The delegates cast 310 of their 350 ballots for the following ticket: Belva A. Lockwood for president and Alfred H. Love for vice-president.
-Love declined the nomination, and was replaced with Charles S. Welles of NY.
+Love declined the nomination, and was replaced with Charles S. Welles of New York.